-Croatia, Hungary: Croatian gov plans to offer new shareholder contract to MOL27.
-May 2015. / SEE Energy News
+Croatia, Hungary: Croatian gov plans to offer new shareholder contract to MOL, SEE Energy News

 Croatian government plans to offer to MOL a new shareholding contract for Oil company INA stated Economy Minister Ivan Vrdoljak.

 “We have prepared a proposal for a new shareholding agreement,” Vrdoljak said, adding that the proposal will be sent to MOL “very soon”.